oracle-livelabs/analytics-ai/modern-data-warehouse/provision-configure-ebs/provision-configure-ebs.md

     ![Go to Marketplace](https://oracle-livelabs.github.io/common/images/console/marketplace.png "Go to Marketplace")

 2. Once on the marketplace home page, type **Oracle E-Business Suite** in the search bar and click on the search button.
 Thereafter, select an **Oracle E-Business Suite Demo Install Image**.
-At the time of writing, version 12.2.8 and 12.2.9 were available and 12.2.8 was selected.
+At the time of writing, versions 12.2.8 and 12.2.9 were available and 12.2.8 was selected.

     ![Search for EBS in Marketplace](./images/search-for-ebs.png "Search for EBS in Marketplace")